 Testing the text from one of my newly written posts

-The article I’m going to test is SwiftKey Keyboard vs Gboard and compare the functionality for each checker.
+The text I’m going to test is from the post SwiftKey Keyboard vs Gboard and compare the functionality for each checker.
 The best Plagiarism Checker will most likely to show me the plagiarised text with the link, and hopefully, all of the checkers will be able to identify that.
 I’m using the scoring system which will give you an idea about the tool and its functionalities.

 01. Plagiarism Checker by Small SEO Tools (free) | Score: 90